aychang95/fastnn/docs/index.md

     - Various exported models hosted in this repo via. git-lfs and AWS S3.
 Includes models from the HuggingFace's Transformers and
     TorchVision
   - **Model Deployment**
-    - Deploy models with CPU/GPU-compatible servers with Triton Inference Server
+    - Deploy models using Triton Inference Server on CPU/GPU-compatible server(s) with helm or docker
   - **FastNN Client**
     - Client wrapper for Triton Inference Server's client module for programmatic requests with python